Hibernate Search ガイド

 |

 The name of the Hibernate ORM basic type used for representing an UUID in the outbox event table.
-Refer to this section of the Hibernate ORM documentation to see the list of available UUID representations provided by Hibernate ORM.
-A user defined type can also be supplied.
+Refer to this section of the Hibernate ORM documentation to see the possible UUID representations.
 Defaults to the special value Environment variable: Show more |

 string |